BunnyWay/terraform-provider-bunnynet/docs/resources/stream_video.md

 page_title: "bunnynet_stream_video Resource - terraform-provider-bunnynet"
 subcategory: ""
 description: |-
   This resource manages individual video files in bunny.net Stream.
-It is used to upload, update, and manage individual video files, providing control over the video content available through bunny.net’s streaming service.
+It is used to manage individual video files in a stream library.
 ---

 # bunnynet_stream_video (Resource)

 This resource manages individual video files in bunny.net Stream.
-It is used to upload, update, and manage individual video files, providing control over the video content available through bunny.net’s streaming service.
+It is used to manage individual video files in a stream library.

 ## Example Usage